annaboeri/github-stars-list/README.md

 * `npm test` to launch the test runner in interactive watch mode

 ## Project Overview

 ### Languages/Frameworks/Packages

-* create-react-app for qui
+* React v16.12.0, Node v12.1.0 (bootstrapped with create-react-app)
-* Jest and Enzyme for testing
+* Jest, Enzyme, and enzyme-to-json for testing

 ### Tradoffs

-* Used the Fetch API for making HTTP requests as it was easy to get up and running since was no need to install a third-party dependency
+* Used the Fetch API for making HTTP requests as it was easy to get up and running/no need to install a third-party dependency
-* Opted for a Flip Card Layout which allows the user to quickly view repo commits, but this layout proved to be a bit limiting due to the size of the cards.
+* Opted for a Flip Card Layout which allows the user to quickly view repo commits
+  - This layout proved to be a bit limiting due to the size of the cards and amount of commits to be displayed.
 If any more information would be needed to be displayed in the future, I would consider using a different layout
+  - There also is some cross-browser inconsistencies regarding the css used for the flip animation which would need to be fine-tuned across browsers

 ### Future/Unfinished Work